Waste.net

 Pumped Heat Energy Storage

-Pumped Heat Energy Storage working fluids energy transfer
+Pumped Heat Energy Storage working fluids energy transfer.

 Compressed Air Expansion and Pumped Heat Storage may be used to meet some of this Cold Side demand.